Home About George Tours Speaking Media Book Now

 "We realized the need to share our experiences with others — because bearing witness to this history changes you.
 It changed us.
 It will change you too."

-— George Shinhoster, Founder, George Shinhoster Experience
+— George Shinhoster, Founder, The George Shinhoster Experience

 Ready to walk where history was made?